-Prior to beginning my Ph.D., I worked as a researcher for the Colombian research and advocacy organization Dejusticia, in the Privacy & Access to Information area.
+Prior to beginning my Ph.D., I was a researcher for the Colombian research and advocacy organization Dejusticia, in the Privacy & Access to Information area.
 Nowadays, I continue to be a member of Dejusticia as an associate researcher.
-While pursuing my Ph.D., I worked as a summer legal/public policy intern at New America’s Open Technology Institute (OTI) (mentored by Lauren Sarkesian).
-Also, I served as an expert member of the Washington State Automated Decision-Making Systems Workgroup.
-Recently, I interned at Microsoft Research’s Social Media Collective (SMC) (mentored by danah boyd).

-I hold a dual B.A. in Law and Political Science from Universidad de Los Andes (Colombia), and a master’s degree in Administrative Law from Universidad del Rosario (Colombia).
+Besides my Ph.D. in Law from the University of Washington (and the Graduate Certificate in STS I completed while pursuing this degree), I hold a dual B.A. in Law and Political Science from Universidad de Los Andes (Colombia), and a master’s degree in Administrative Law from Universidad del Rosario (Colombia).
 I am a Fulbright grantee, an IAPP Westin Scholar Award recipient, and a Public Voices Fellow on Technology in the Public Interest.

 This website provides an overview of my work.
 Feel free to reach out if you’d like to know more!